Undergraduate | MUR-ICT376 | 2024

 - Coding and Debugging - Demonstrate sound skills in coding and debugging program code written for mobile applications.

 - Testing: Apply the fundamentals of mobile app testing, design and automate test plans for mobile applications.

 - Collaborative and Team Work - Acquire a basic appreciation of what is involved in teamwork.

 - Introduction, overview, history and perspectives of mobile application development

-- Android platform and Android application development
+- Android application development

 You must have successfully completed the following subject(s) before starting this subject:

-No special requirements
+No additional requirements

 This is in the range of 10 to 12 hours of study each week.